The C++ APIs in bind.h define

 Class constructor for objects that use a factory function to create the object.
 This method will accept either a function pointer, std::function

 object or function object which will return a newly constructed object.
-When the Callable
+When the Callable is a function object the function signature must be

 the method signature will be deduced.

-The following are all valid calls to constructor
+The following are all valid calls to constructor:

 using namespace std::placeholders;